biman-zen/biman-zen.github.io/_posts/2025-12-10-used-vehicle-regression.md

 ![image](https://www.usatoday.com/gcdn/media/2018/06/14/USATODAY/usatsports/car-lot-square-e1461855298700.jpg?width=500&height=500&fit=crop&format=pjpg&auto=webp){:style="width: 60%; height: auto; display: block; margin: 0 auto;"}

 ### Introduction
 This machine learning project tackles the challenge of predicting used car prices.
 The original dataset was scraped from Craigslist and Carvana in 2021, available from [Kaggle](https://www.kaggle.com/datasets/austinreese/craigslist-carstrucks-data).
-This project was a capstone project part of the Springboard Data Science course.
+This project was part of the Springboard Data Science course capstone projects.

 The motivation of this ML project was to use a real world dataset to perform all the steps involved in the data science process.
 A significant portion of this work focused on tidying the scraped raw data for modeling.
 The dataset includes 426k+ rows of values and 26 columns.